buley/personal/src/content/worst.md

-# From Mastery to Misalignment: A Map of My Worst Patterns and Their Corrections
+# At My Worst: Mastery to Misalignment

 > *“He who conquers himself is the mightiest warrior.” — Confucius (adapted)*